 - You don’t need a survey representative to approach customers asking them for their feedback.

 - You can continue to take feedback digitally and receive inputs from customers in real-time.

 - Several customers can take your feedback survey at the same time while in the store.

 3. Enables Omnichannel Data Collection

 Feedback in retail space is usually associated with in-store feedback through mobile devices, tablets, or kiosks installed in the facility.
 However, QR code surveys not only render the benefits of in-store digital feedback but can also be shared through physical media reaching a maximum number of participants.

 QR codes with embedded surveys can be printed on physical media, such as bills, invoices, menus, flyers, receipts, brochures, posters, packaging, and even on products directly.
+Besides, if you manage to create a cool design for your poster with poster maker tools, you will be able to drive people's attention to your poster and QR code.
 As a result, customers can access your surveys through different channels and share feedback when it is convenient for them.

 4. Enables Better Participation

 Usually, with kiosk and tablet surveys in store, you’re asking customers to make time to share feedback during their visit to the store.
 This isn’t a fool-proof idea for when they are already running late.
 And if you choose to send an email or SMS survey request after they leave or in case of an online purchase, there’s a high chance of it going unnoticed.

 On the other hand, QR codes with embedded surveys can be shared through both digital and physical media, and therefore, significantly improve survey participation.
 For example, customers can scan the QR code and take the feedback survey on their way out.
 Or they can make batch invoice processing, receive the invoice and scan the QR code printed on it to take the survey.